Framing Time & Acceleration

-When we speak of the expanding, accelerating universe, how might we frame it?
-Perhaps we could frame it like this:
+When we speak of the expanding, accelerating universe, how might we frame it, in terms of time?
+Perhaps we might frame it like this:

-The start-point of time is like the moment we stop a speeding car by pressing our foot to the brake.
+The start-point of time is not zero.
+It is like the moment we stop a speeding car by pressing our foot to the brake.

-As we ease our foot off the brake—”inflation”—two things are happening at once.
+As we ease our foot off the brake and come to a stop, two things are happening at once.

 Here we see hot and cold regions that flip along the ecliptic in our Cosmic Microwave Background: